Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddStorage.rst

 ------------------------------------

 Package :file:`_private/storage` will contain the database ORM classes.
-These define the schema for the database and are used for data maniupation and retreival.
+These define the schema for the database and are used for data manipulation and retrieval.

 ----